Skip to contents

 What Stays the Same

 ✅ Function name: easy_table() ✅ Default behavior: Word output via flextable ✅ Parameter names: robust.se, margins, control.var, highlight, csv ✅ Model support: lm, glm ✅ Significance stars: *** p < .01, ** p < .05, * p < .1 ✅ Model fit statistics: N, R sq., Adj.
-R sq., AIC
+R sq., AIC (glm only)

 What’s Different